cpc-lab-stocker/ensemble-perception-dynamics-2025/README.md

-% Data: Dynamics of Efficient Ensemble Coding
+Dynamics of Efficient Ensemble Coding - Data

-% Long Ni and Alan A Stocker
+Long Ni and Alan A Stocker
-% 12/17/2025

 The data structure contains five sub-fields, specifying discrimination response (dat.resp), ensemble orientations relative to the reference (dat.smSet), generative means of the sampling distributions (dat.cnd), and inter-stimulus interval (dat.isi) on each trial.